EternityForest/AnyoneCanDoIt/README.md

 Appliances that get hot should have power lights.
 Just as you shouldn't trust a person to do something later, you shouldn't trust a person to check on something later.

-There should not be any "Do X, then check Y" steps.
+There should not be any "do X, then check Y" steps.
 X should obviously and instantly fail if Y is in the wrong state.

 Ideally, all things should return to a default safe state if left unattended.